10 Sequencing platforms

 - Reads are accurate.
 Mean raw sequence quality of around Q35 (0.03% error rate).

 - Throughput is high.
 The smaller MiSeq instrument can produce 15Gb of data per flow cell.
-The NovaSeq X can produce 8Tb (these stats subject to constant change).
+The NovaSeq X can produce 8Tb (these stats subject to change).

-- Per-base cost is low.
+- Per-base cost is very low.

 Illumina sequence is typically paired end, which means any given fragment of DNA is sequenced from either end, yielding two sequence reads.
-These “forward” and “reverse” reads are typically delivered in two separate files sample_R1.fastq.gz
+These “forward” and “reverse” reads are typically delivered in two separate files sample_R1.fastq.gz and sample_R2.fastq.gz.
+Mate pairs are in the same order in each file, so you should never do anything to disrupt that order.
+All commonly used tools for filtering or trimming Illumina data are aware of this.

 10.2 Pacbio